ricardojoserf/MemorySnitcher/README.md

 - Custom implementation of *GetModuleHandle* requires *NtReadVirtualMemory*, *NtQueryInformationProcess* and *RtlUnicodeStringToAnsiString*.

 The problem: you need some way to resolve at least ntdll.dll and *NtReadVirtualMemory*.
-With those 2 addresses, you can use your custom *GetProcAddress* to get the function address of any function in ntdll.dll.
+With those two addresses, you can use your custom implementation of *GetProcAddress* to get the function address of any function in ntdll.dll.

 And, resolving *NtQueryInformationProcess* and *RtlUnicodeStringToAnsiString*, you can use your custom *GetModuleHandle* to get the base address of any DLL, in case you are not sticking to using only NTAPIs.